wallacejme/wallacejme/README.md

 My work and academic experience consists mostly in Java and Android development.
 At my current job, I'm experiencing working with Python and Django (since Jan 2021).

-Right now, I'm defining a stack to specialize in.
-So far, I've considered the following technologies, so I'll start from there:
-- Front-end: Angular (web) and Android/Flutter (mobile).
-- Back-end: Django and PostgreSQL.

-Some of my progress on those technologies will be visible in my Github profile.
+I intend to specialize in a specific stack.
+Some of my progress no that journey will be shown here.

 [**I write a blog** where I share my thoughts](https://medium.com/escopos) on the Software Development world.
 For now, it's published only in Portuguese.